JetBrains/ideavim/README.md

 License
 -------

-IdeaVim is licensed under the terms of the GNU Public License version 2 or any later version.
+IdeaVim is licensed under the MIT license.

 <!-- Badges -->